-PSY 321 - Theory and Practice of Counseling
+PSY 321 - Introduction to Counseling and Psychotherapy

 This is an overview of the major theories of counseling and a study of legal and ethical issues involved in counseling.
 Attention will also be directed to the development of counseling skills and the proper use of the counseling process.
 Prerequisite: PSY 111.
 Fall.